AlexSmall96/Pair-Matching-Game/README.md

 - See lines 159 onwards of style.css file for full details of media queries.

-The media queries allow the site to be easily navigated and played by the user at all browser sizes, keeping the basic structure and maintaining the paes aesthetics so it is visaully appealing for the user.
+The media queries allow the site to be easily navigated and played by the user at all browser sizes, keeping the basic structure and maintaining the page aesthetics so it is visually appealing for the user.
 See Responsiveness of [TESTING.MD](https://github.com/AlexSmall96/Pair-Matching-Game/blob/main/TESTING.md) for images of the site at different browser sizes.
 ## Future Features
 - A feature that could be explored in the future is the option to add a timer so that there is a time limit to complete the game, rather than a maximum number of attempts allowed.

-- Further developments might also include a database to save users names across different devices, allowing the user to compare their score to others on a more global scale.
+- Further developments might also include a database to save usernames across different devices, allowing the user to compare their score to others on a more global scale.
 ## Testing
 Testing is detailed fully in [TESTING.MD](https://github.com/AlexSmall96/Pair-Matching-Game/blob/main/TESTING.md).